Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 Step 1 Define Roles: Who "You" Are, Who "It" Is

-A chef and a firefighter have different attitudes toward fire.
-When solving the problem of "the stove catching fire," the chef will lift the pot, while the firefighter will pull out the fire hose.
+A chef and a firefighter have different attitudes towards fire.
+When solving the problem of "the stove catching fire," the chef would lift the pot, while the firefighter would pull out the fire hose.

-Again using the chef and firefighter as examples, whether "I" am a diner or a citizen affected by the fire will also influence AI's output.
+Again, using the chef and firefighter as examples, whether "I" am a diner or a citizen affected by the fire will also influence the AI's output.

-If "it" is a chef and "I" am a citizen affected by the fire, it might use a wok to help me put out the fire.
-Although current AI already has certain judgment capabilities, it is not guaranteed that such problems will not occur in some specific scenarios.
+If "it" is a chef and "I" am a citizen affected by the fire, it might try to put out the fire for me with a wok.
+Although current AI already possesses a certain level of judgment, it's not guaranteed that such problems won't occur in some specific scenarios.

 "You are a writer proficient in English writing, and I am a high school senior student."